PANDEMIC RAPID RESPONSE BUSINESS CENTRE

 BC Restaurant Alcohol Delivery

-Licensed restaurants are now temporarily allowed to use servers with a Serving it Right certificate to deliver liquor products alongside the purchase of a meal.
+Licensed restaurants are now allowed to use servers with a Serving it Right certificate to deliver liquor products alongside the purchase of a meal.

 Alcohol-Based Hand Sanitizer Manufacturing